scribd/scribd.github.io/_posts/2021-04-26-integrating-airflow-and-okta.md

 ![Sample Okta Login Page](/post-images/2021-04-okta-airflow/airflow-login.png)
 <font size="3"><center><i>Okta Login Page </i></center></font>

-Hope this doc will help you setting it up, This journey was a bit tricky for us but we finally make it happen and we do hope that this doc will help a lot of folks to integrate Airflow with Okta successfully.
+Hope this doc will help you integrating Okta with Airflow, This journey was a bit tricky one for us but we finally make it happen and we do hope that this doc will help a lot of folks to integrate Airflow with Okta successfully.

 ---